 As we’ve mentioned, there are different types of homeowner insurance policies that protect you and your home in different ways depending on your needs and what your home qualifies for.
 Take an in-depth look at three of the most common policies and their differences here: HO2, HO3, and HO5.

 In total, eight different homeowner insurance policies are available under a variety of circumstances.
 Take a look below at the different policies that can help protect your home:

-HO1– The most basic of coverages which is not very popular in modern markets.
+HO1– The most basic coverages, which is not very popular in modern markets.

 HO2– A step above HO1 but still fairly basic.
 A more popular form of current basic coverage in today’s markets.

 HO3– The most popular homeowner insurance policy available.
-HO3 offers standard coverage with more protections than HO2 or HO1.
+HO3 offers standard coverage with more protection than HO2 or HO1.

 HO4– Known as renters insurance, HO4 policies help protect your property and liability when renting a property.

 HO5– The most complete homeowners insurance policy available.
 The key difference here is that unless something is specifically stated as not covered, your policy will cover it.

 HO6– Think of a homeowners insurance policy but for condos.

 HO7– Offers protection for mobile homes and manufactured homes.
 Similar to an HO3 policy in nature.